ungive/discord-music-presence/documentation/installation-instructions.md

 - If it shows "Intel" under the Processor category, you're using an **Intel** CPU and you need to pick the "Intel x86_64" download from above

+If you're a Linux user, I'm sure you know which one to pick!

 ## Still need help?